rcode5/mojo_magick/README.md

     MojoMagick::set_limits(:area => '32mb', :disk => '0', :memory => '64mb', :map => '32mb')
     puts MojoMagick::get_current_limits.inspect

+As of ImageMagick 6.6, you also have the ability to set {{:threads}} and {{:time}}.
+Read [ImageMagick docs on limits](http://www.imagemagick.org/script/command-line-options.php#limit) for more info.

-### More sample code (thanks to Elliot Nelson for adding this code to the system)
+## For more complex operations (thanks to Elliot Nelson for adding this code to the system)

 Two command-line builders, #convert and #mogrify, have been added to simplify complex commands.
-Examples included below.

-    # Example #convert usage:
+### using #convert

     MojoMagick::convert('source.jpg', 'dest.jpg') do |c|
       c.crop '250x250+0+0'